hrnyc23-vibranium/project-greenfield/README.md

 - Node v10.16.0 (LTS as of July 2019) or higher

 ##Initial Config##
-After cloning the folder,
+After cloning the folder,please

-Please make a copy of the /client/config_example folder, and rename it as /client/config
+1.Make a copy of the /client/config_example folder, and rename it as /client/config

-//Create an account in https://www.filestack.com/, and replace the apikey in /client/config/config.js
+2. Create an account in https://www.filestack.com/, and replace the apikey in /client/config/config.js

-//IMPORTANT!!!
+IMPORTANT!!!
 NEVER Checkout your API key to github

 ## Building and Running